Keyword research is an essential component of your SEO campaign.

 Given the various factors you must consider to measure keyword difficulty, you’re better off using tools that provide you with accurate KD scores for your target keywords.

-There are different tools to choose from in the market.
+To successfully choose the right keywords, there are different tools to choose from in the market.
 But the ones below feature reliable keyword difficulty data that makes the keyword research process a breeze.

 Aside from being a backlink checker, Ahrefs is a full-suite SEO tool that lets you conduct keyword research using its gamut of features.